ScilifelabDataCentre/dds_web/doc/architecture/decisions/0019-define-and-run-cronjobs-via-kubernetes.md

 ## Decision

 Change the current cronjobs to Flask commands.
 Set up k8s cronjobs to run the Flask commands.
-All future cronjobs should be setup in this way; There should be no cronjobs defined within the DDS app.
+All future cronjobs should be configured in this way; There should be no cronjobs defined within the DDS app.

 ## Consequences